 Game design, Writing and Direction by micha cárdenas

-3-D modeling by Marcelo Viana Neto and Adrian Phillips
+3-D modeling by Marcelo Viana Neto, Adrian Phillips and Kara Stone

 Character Design by Morgan Thomas